Register as New Patient

 There are two forms to complete for each new patient.
 If you wish to download, print and complete these forms in advance of visiting the practice please click on the links opposite.

-Alternatively please call in to either the Lichfield or Whittington surgery where a receptionist will be pleased to supply the necessary form and deal with any queries you may have.
+Alternatively please call in to either the Lichfield, Whittington or Boney Hay surgery where a receptionist will be pleased to supply the necessary form and deal with any queries you may have.
 (Whilst you may call in at any time which is convenient to you, please note that late morning and early afternoon do tend to be quieter times).

 Temporary Patient Registrations